Juan Manuel Bellón López: Biography

 Also, Bellón López three times participated in Clare Benedict Chess Cup (1970, 1974–1977) and in team competition won the gold (1970) medal.

 In 1974, he was awarded the FIDE International Master (IM) title and received the FIDE Grandmaster (GM) title four years later.
 Bellón López is also a FIDE Developmental Instructor (2014).
-He is also known for inventing the Bellon Gambit in 1969, and it is still used by many players.
-One of his chess heroes was Mikhail Tal, former world champion for his creative and aggressive style of play.
-Juan finally beat him in a match in 1984 in a very memorable game.
+He is known for inventing the Bellon Gambit in 1969, which is still used by many players.
+One of his chess heroes was former world champion Mikhail Tal, for his creative and aggressive style of play.
+Juan defeated Tal in a match in 1984.

 Personal life

 He is married to Swedish chess Grandmaster Pia Cramling, and their daughter Anna Cramling Bellón (born 2002) also plays chess, holding a Women FIDE Master (WFM) title, and is a chess-focused YouTube creator and Twitch streamer.